Register Login

 what is the largest hurdle a for sale by owner must overcome?

-At some point during the decision to sell your home there will be the thought to maybe sell your house on your own as a For Sale By Owner or FSBO.
-This is where a home seller bypasses a real estate agent and tries to sell their house with out the experience and representation of a real estate agent.
+At some point during the decision to sell your home, there will be the thought to maybe sell your house on your own as a For Sale By Owner or FSBO.
+This is where a home seller bypasses a real estate agent and tries to sell their house without the experience and representation of a real estate agent.

 So, is it possible to sell your house on your own?
 The answer is yes it is possible to sell your house as a for sale by owner.